 By Shirley Che

-Shirley Che is Marketing Manager at Zweig Group.
-Contact her at email@example.com.
+Shirley Che is director of Marketing and Events at Zweig Group.
+Contact her at firstname.lastname@example.org.